UbiquityRobotics/fiducials/README.md

 ## Overview

-This package implements a system that uses ceiling mounted fiducials (think QR Codes) to allow a robot to identify its location and orientation.
+This package implements a system that uses ceiling mounted fiducial markers (think QR Codes) to allow a robot to identify its location and orientation.
 It does this by constructing a map of the ceiling fiducials.
+The position of one fiducial needs to be specified, then a map of the fiducials is built up from observing pairs of markers in the same image.
 Once the map has been constructed, the robot can identify its location by locating itself relative to one or more ceiling fiducials.

 ## Installing software